hitarth-singaria/ShoppingList/README.md

 # ShoppingList
-A simple and robust app: Shopping List
+A simple and robust app: "Shopping List", built using Android Stuidio